bflorat/qdwizard/README.md

 #Manual
 ## Concepts
 * A wizard is build of several screens.
- * The wizard provides the screens cinamatic (by setting the screen that's after or before each screen) and the code to be run at the end of the wizard (`finish()` method).
+ * The wizard provides the screens cinematic (by setting the screen that's after or before each screen) and the code to be run at the end of the wizard (through `finish()` method).
- * The screens contains the GUI code and the business logic (can we go next for instance).
+ * The screens contains the GUI code and the business logic (can we go next ? for instance).
 * Previous and next screens decision is taken by the wizard class.
 * Wizard data is stored in a map named 'data'.
 It is accessible from Wizard and Screen class.
 Store and get options selected by the user here.

 ### Wizard creation
 * Create a class that extends Wizard.
 You'll have to implement `getPreviousScreen()`, `getNextScreen()` and `finish()` abstract methods.
-* Instantiate the wizard using its fluent builder (only the constructor arguments of the Builder class are mandatory, others methods like `icon()` are optional):
+* Instantiate the wizard using its fluent builder (only the constructor arguments of the Builder class are mandatory, all the others methods like `icon()` are optional):
 ````java
 MyWizard wizard = new Wizard(new Wizard.Builder("wizard name", ActionSelectionPanel.class,window)
    .hSize(600).vSize(500).locale(LocaleManager.getLocale()).icon(anIcon)